Open Data Hub logo

 3. Click Stop server.

-• If you want to stop all servers, perform the following actions:
+• If you want to stop all workbenches, perform the following actions:

 2. Click OK to confirm stopping all servers.